Lisa-Casey/Assessment-1/README.md

 # Why did I choose RMIT:

 I chose to study Bachelor of Business (Financial Planning) through RMIT, as this Bachelor Degree satisfies the education requirements to become a Financial Planner and can be studied externally through OUA.

 # What do I expect to learn during my studies:

 I am hoping to get a grasp on the fundamental information and application techniques/procedures etc that I will need to become not only a successful Financial Planner but a successful manager and gradually business owner.
-My goal is to move from a broking position into a para-planner position to be able to use the skills learned through RMIT on a daily basis.
+My goal is to move from a broking position into a para-planner position to be able to use the skills learned through RMIT on a daily basis as I work towards a financial planning position.

 # Ideal Job: